The London Bucket List: 30+ Must-Do Experiences

 The Shard is home to many offices, hotels, bars, restaurants and an observation deck.
 Instead of paying for the observation deck, I recommend you head to one of the bars at Hutong or Aqua Shard restaurants for a delicious meal or cocktail with the epic London skyline before you.

-Located at the edge of Soho, Picadilly Circus, London’s liveliest traffic junction is London’s Times Square.
+Located at the edge of Soho, Piccadilly Circus, London’s liveliest traffic junction is London’s equivalent of New York’s Times Square.
 Bright lights and flashing billboards fill your eyes with today’s hottest products.

 Located just off one another these three streets make up London’s hottest shopping area.
 Head to Oxford Street for UK fashion brand Topshop’s flagship store, Niketown as well as all your other major fashion brands.

-At the top of Carnaby Street, you’ll also find Liberty’s one of London’s coolest and most unique department stores.
-Head to Carnaby Street for a pedestrianised, independent, boutique fashion experience as well as a plethora of pubs and restaurants to choose from when you’re ready to drop.
+At the top of Carnaby Street, you’ll also find Liberty’s of London’s one of the coolest and most unique department stores in London.
+Head to Carnaby Street for a pedestrianised, more boutique fashion experience as well as a plethora of pubs and restaurants to choose from when you’re ready to drop.

 Covent Garden is a glass-ceilinged, neo-classical building that was once a farmers market and is now an area for shopping, theatre and restaurants.